kasteway/NLP_AirBnB_Reviews/README.md

 -	Clean & Explore.
 -	Dimension Reduction.

-2. SKLearn & NLTK tools to implement various topic modeling and sentiment analysis
+2. SKLearn & NLTK tools to implement various topic modeling and sentiment analysis.

 3. Matplotlib and Seabn to visualize the data and model outputs.